 The ban creates three specific challenges that negatively impact public health.
-It promotes food insecurity and malnutrition for a person with a felony drug conviction and their families; poses a barrier to reintegration into the community; and has a disparate impact on African Americans and women.
+It promotes food insecurity and malnutrition for ex-offenders and their families; poses a barrier to reintegration into the community; and has a disparate impact on African Americans and women.